radical-cybertools/radical.pilot/docs/source/supported/rivanna.rst

 MongoDB
 -------

-MongoDB service is **not** provided by NCSA, thus, you have to use either your running instance of MongoDB service or contact the RADICAL team for a support.
+MongoDB service is **not** provided by UVA, thus, you have to use either your running instance of MongoDB service or contact the RADICAL team for a support.

 RADICAL-Pilot will connect to the MongoDB instance using a corresponding URL.